jalagar/animated-art-engine/README.md

 I recently modified this section to use the code from [nftchef's Generative Engine](https://github.com/nftchef/art-engine) which adds the following features:
 - if-then statements.
 You can have generative art code that says if this layer, then select these layers.
 There is an example layers under `layers_if_then` which has logic for if the ball is pink, wear a birthday or cowboy hat, or if the ball is purple, wear a mini ball hat.
 See [nftchef's docs](https://generator.nftchef.dev/readme/branching-if-then) for more information.
 - grouping statements.
 You can now group traits into certain groups.
 So in the `layers_grouping` we have common balls and hats, and rare balls and hats, and the first `totalSupply - 1` balls are common, and the last one is rare.
+This will output in order, but you can shuffle the layers by setting `shuffleLayerConfigurations` in `config.js` to `true`.
 - z-index otherwise known as stack order.
 You can now have multiple stacks for the same layer, for example a basketball hoop landscape which has art in front and behind the ball.
 See [nftchef's docs](https://generator.nftchef.dev/readme/z-index-layer-order) for more information.

 You will need to update `global_config.json` and also update `layerConfigurations` in `step2_spritesheet_to_generative_sheet/src/config.js`.